wkm/xail/README.md

 Stdout is the ultimate consumer of the strings, unless they've been redirected using `rest`.

 ### Compound Filters
-* `cascade` -- stream the result of first subfilter that streams
+* `cascade` -- stream the result of first subfilter that streams, a cascade filter is the container for your xail script
 * `composition` -- applies each subfilter on the stream of the preceding subfilter, streaming the final result

 * `and` -- streams the original if all subfilters stream